olusolasomorin/Expense-Tracker-with-React/expense-tracker/README.md

 **CategoryFilter.jsx:** A component that maps over the CATEGORIES constant to render filter buttons.

-**ExpenseStats.jsx:** Displays the key statistics (Total, Count, Highest) and the recharts Pie Chart.
+**ExpenseStats.jsx:** Displays the key statistics (Total, Count, Highest).
 All data is passed in as props.

 **ExpenseList.jsx:** Renders the list of expenses by mapping over the filtered expenses array.